SAP/SapMachine/index.md

 ## Download

-In the following, you find downloads of our JDK and our build of the JDK Mission Control:
+In the following, you find downloads of SapMachine and our build of [JDK Mission Control (JMC)](https://openjdk.org/projects/jmc/):

 <select id="sapmachine_major_select" class="download_select">
 </select>